 “Before Laura’s Home, I was on my own.
 But Laura’s Home is a good place for you to get back on your feet.
 It’s a safe spot.”

 Thank you, our faithful supporters, for giving women like Renee a second chance at independence.
-Our guests and staff so value your partnership, and we’re excited to share so many more stories of change such as this with you!
+Our guests and staff so value your partnership, and we’re excited to share many more stories of change with you!

 Stay up to date with the latest stories and stats in our Monthly Mission Updates by signing up below.